Sandeepreddy98/Netflix-GPT/README.md

 - TMDB for Movies
   - Created a account in TMDB website
   - nowPlayingMovies API and added those movies to the store.
+- Created a custom hook
+  - For reducing the code in browse component i.e Single Responsibility Principle.